arsh0429/Recepto-NLP/README.md

 ## ⚠️ Disclaimer

-This tool is for educational and research purposes only.
+This tool is for educational and research purposes, and developed as a learning project only.
 Always respect LinkedIn's terms of service and privacy policies when using this tool.
 The creators are not responsible for any misuse of this tool.